Nils-Lopez/the_gossip_project/README.md

 ### Plugins

-Dillinger is currently extended with the following plugins.
+The_gossip_project is currently extended with the following plugins.
 Instructions on how to use them in your own application are linked below.
+J'ai préféré faire cette phrase en Anglais pour le style.

 | Gemfile | README des Gems |
 | ------ | ------ |